TypesettingTools/AI2ASS/README.md

 with a button you can click to convert the active layer into an ASS drawing.
 You don't need to close this ever.
 It's neat.

-[`AI2ASS.jsxinc`][rawlib] is provided as a library in case someone wants to use this without the UI.
-Maybe eventually I will write documentation about this.
-Normal people don't need it.

 #### WARNING: SHIT MOVES SLOW WHEN YOU HAVE A LOT OF STUFF GOING ON ####

 But there's a cool progress bar so you can see that it's going slow.